JuliaPy/SymPy.jl/docs/src/Tutorial/matrices.md

 ```

-!!!
-Alert
+!!! note "Alert"

-For older versions of sympy, the following did not work (using symbolic  values as matrix entries without reverting to  their PyObjects  had shape issues) but  this should work  now:
+    For older versions of sympy, the following did not work (using symbolic  values as matrix entries without reverting to  their PyObjects  had shape issues);  this should work  now:

 ```jldoctest matrices